jrkerns/pylinac/docs/source/log_analyzer.rst

 format and are not easily readable without tools like pylinac.
 You can save trajectory logs in a more readable format through the :meth:`~pylinac.log_analyzer.MachineLog.to_csv()` method.
 This will write the log to a comma-separated variable (CSV) file, which can be read with Excel and many other programs.
-You can do further or specialized analysis with the CSV files if you wish.
+You can do further or specialized analysis with the CSV files if you wish, without having to use pylinac.

 Batch Processing
 ----------------